Peptide-loading complex: Structure

-This cryo-EM structure reveals a high degree of plasticity of the N-terminal three β-sheet sandwich of tapasin and shows that flexible fastening of MHC-I is essential for tapasin to exert its proofreading function.
-Calreticulin is crucial and is highly dependant in the assembly and maturation of MHC-I in the PLC.
-The globular lectin domain of calreticulin harbours a glycan-binding site, which senses monoglucose moieties of N-core glycosylated MHC-I before it associates with tapasin.
-The monoglucosylated branch of the N-core glycan that emanates from N86 of MHC-I is binding to the glycan-binding surface of calreticulin, whereas another mannose branch is likely to lie close among residues at the edge of the lectin β-sandwich.
-Consistent with its proposed calcium-dependent lipid-sensing activity, the C-terminal acidic tail of calreticulin points towards the ER-luminal membrane leaflet, where it is located close to the C-terminal immunoglobulin-like domain of tapasin.
-In the cryo-EM structure emphasis is given in the central role of the C-terminal immunoglobulin-like domain of tapasin, which acts as an essential multivalent interaction core for the remaining PLC subunits.
-A central cavity that connects the exit of the peptide translocation pathway of TAP with the ER lumen via two lateral windows might serve as a molecular basket for transported peptides before they are edited by ER-resident aminopeptidases.
+The structure of the human PLC has been determined using single-particle electron cryo-microscopy (cryo-EM).
+The PLC, measuring 150 Å by 150 Å and with a total height of 240 Å, is organized around the Transporter associated with Antigen Processing (TAP).
+It includes molecules such as tapasin, calreticulin, ERp57, and Major Histocompatibility Complex class I (MHC-I), arranged in a pseudo-symmetric pattern.

 TAP

 TAP is a heterodimeric complex, consisting of TAP1 (ABCB2) and TAP2 (ABCB3) members of the ABC transporter superfamily.
 The common feature of all ABC transporters is their organization: 1) into two transmembrane domains (TMDs) and 2) into two nucleotide-binding domains (NBDs).
 Both intramolecular domains are coupled to each other and when ATP binding is in progress, conformational changes in the TMDs allow proteasomal degradation products to move across the membrane.
 TAP recognizes and transports the antigen peptides produced in the cytosol straight into the ER, while tapasin recognizes the kind of peptides that have the ability to form stable complexes with MHC-I. This process is known as peptide proofreading or editing.
 Peptides selected through proofreading improve MHC-I stability; tapasin also contributes to the editing of immunogenic peptide epitopes.
 However, only lately it was proven via biochemical, biophysical, and structural studies that a key function in adaptive immunity, the catalytic mechanism of peptide proofreading, is performed by tapasin and TAPBPR (TAP-binding protein-related, a tapasin homologue).